VineGlobal/Super-Lightweight-eCommerce-Platform/README.md

 # AngularJS E-commerce (Digital Commerce) Platform
-Super Lightweight Digital Commerce Platform -- Built with AngularJS and Google Sheets
+Super Lightweight Digital Commerce Platform -- Built with AngularJS (Storefront) and Google Sheets (Back-end)

-This platform is unique in several ways.
+This e-commerce atform is unique in several ways.

-First, the e-commerce storefront's data is stored completely in Google Sheets.
+First, the e-commerce platform;s data is stored entirely in Google Sheets.
-The product catalog, category management, and multi-lingual labels (strings) are maintained in Google Sheets.
+The product catalog, category management, and multi-lingual labels are all maintained in Google Sheets.

-Secondly, performance is very fast and data updates are real-time.
+Secondly, performance is very fast and data modifications are real-time.
+Meaning, if you change any of the data in Google Sheets, the data is published to the storefront's data cache in real-time.

 To improve performance, the storefront's data is cached locally.

-However, when the data is updated on the Google Sheet side, a Google Sheet script (macro) is triggered, and sends the data to your Web server via webhook.
+A Google Sheet script (macro) is triggered, and sends the data to the storefront via webhook.
 This webhook receives the data and automatically clears the data.

 Other notable features: